QSD-Group/QSDedu/course_demos/Digital_Twin/dynamic-modeling-of-wastewater-treatment-process/README.md

 - DO_3: Dissolved oxygen concentration in the third aerobic tank [mg/L]
 - NO3: Nitrate concentration at the end of the aerobic zone [mg/L]
 - NH4: Ammonium concentration at the end of the aerobic zone [mg/L]

+:thought_balloon: Why do we care about these parameters?

+:bulb: WWTPs are required by regulations to reduce NH4 and NO3 to certain levels.

+:bulb: Wastewater engineers can use DOs to diagnose the performance of different microbial communities.
+We want DOs to be just sufficient to support the microbes we want, because to increase DO, we need to pump air into the wastewater, and this uses a LOT of energy (aeration is the most energy-consuming process of wastewater treatment).

 ## Evaluation